Youth unemployment in South Korea: Mental health and fertility issues

-In South Korea, the number one cause of death for youth between the ages of 10 to 30 years old is suicide.
-South Korea ranked the highest in suicide rates out all OECD nations, along with the highest stress levels for youth between the ages of 11 to 15 years old.
+In South Korea, the number one cause of death for youth between the ages of 10 and 30 years old is suicide.
+South Korea ranked the highest in suicide rates out all OECD nations, along with the highest stress levels for youth between the ages of 11 and 15 years old.
 South Korea spent around 7.3% of its GDP on health expenditures in 2016, but as of 2014, only 2.6% of those health expenditures (US$43 million) was for the mental health budget.

 In part due to high suicide rates and unease about expensive education, South Korea's population has the lowest fertility rate out of all OECD countries.
 Low fertility and an aging population are predicted to reduce tax revenue in the future, which would burden South Korea's welfare system and universal healthcare.
 Poor welfare could then lead to worsening of the mental illness issue and other social issues.
 Should the issue remain unaddressed, high costs of education and low fertility will further decrease South Korean domestic consumption, which will lead to slower economic growth.